Testament of Youth (film): Plot

 In 1917, Vera asks to transfer to France to be closer to Edward, but her first assignment is to treat wounded Germans.
 She is reluctant, but learns that they suffer and die like English soldiers.
-Vera finds Edward among the dying, and helps to save his life.
+Vera finds Edward among the dying and helps to save his life.
 He shows her a letter from his "dear friend" Geoffrey Thurlow, implying the two men were lovers.
 After Edward's recovery, she is glad that he is sent to the safer Italian Front.
 Edward insists that Vera return to her Oxford studies after the war.
 Vera returns home after her mother has a nervous breakdown.
 She sees a telegram being delivered and learns, from her father's weeping, that Edward has died.

 In 1918, having lost all the young men closest to her, Vera cannot celebrate as crowds cheer the Armistice with Germany.
 Back at Oxford, she has nightmares about Roland's and Edward's deaths.
 Winifred Holtby, another student at the college, helps Vera cope with her trauma.

 Vera attends a public meeting where speakers debate how to punish Germany for the war.
 Most of the audience is against George Catlin, who warns that "the philosophy of 'an eye for an eye'" could cause another war.
 Vera confesses her guilt over persuading her father to let Edward join the army, and tells of how she held the hand of a dying German soldier, who was no different from her brother or her fiancé.
-She says that their deaths have meaning "only if we stand together now and say 'No'" to war and revenge.
+She says that their deaths have meaning "only if we stand together now and say 'No'" to war and revenge."

 Now a pacifist, Vera promises her dead men that she will not forget them.
-The film ends with a dedication:
+The film ends with a dedication to the dead.

-The plot of the film broadly follows the narrative of the book, but it does deviate in two significant regards: George Catlin, who entered the army in 1918, never met Roland, who died in 1915.
+The plot of the film broadly follows the narrative of the book, but it does deviate in two significant ways: George Catlin, who entered the army in 1918, never met Roland, who died in 1915.
 In addition, Vera did not help save her brother Edward's life after he was wounded at the Somme in 1916; he was simply sent to the First London General Hospital, where she was a volunteer nurse.
-Also, as Roland is departing for the war in 1915, news of the Spanish flu is mentioned, yet the pandemic would not occur until 1918.
+Also, as Roland departs for the war in 1915, news of the Spanish flu is mentioned, yet the pandemic did not occur until 1918.